 The discussion section will be small group work.
 You will work in small groups (3-6 people) on problems I provide that are similar to the assigned problems, with the goal of working with your classmates to learn the material.
-I will not take attendance, but I strongly urge you to attend both discussion and all lectures.
+We will also probe the material in greater depth in a more informal setting.